So, you're wondering about Smile Direct Club (SDC), and if it's the best option for you.

 Smile Direct Club Competitors

 SDC is not the only company that has seized on the opportunity to attract people who want straighter teeth but for a lower price and convenience of remote care.
-Other similar companies include Smilelove and SnapCorrect.
-They follow the same business models and are regarded with a certain amount of skepticism by some in the professional medical and dental community.
+We've already mentioned our top pick Candid, but other similar companies include Smilelove and SnapCorrect.
+They follow the same business models, but they don't all use qualified orthodontists to monitor your treatment progress.
+For this reason, they are regarded with a certain amount of skepticism by some in the professional medical and dental community.